 How can I find a men’s support group in my area?

 You can check the database on the Support Groups page of our website to see if we have identified a group in your area.
-If you don’t find one that’s conveniently hear you, check with the local hospice, hospital, VNA or similar organizations to see if they offer men’s support groups.
-If word of mouth does not work, a little Internet surfing may turn up something.
-If you can’t find help or support you may contact us by email to: firstname.lastname@example.org
+In case you don’t find one that’s conveniently hear you, check with the local hospice, hospital, VNA or similar organizations to see if they offer men’s support groups.
+However, if a word of mouth does not work, a little Internet surfing may turn up something.
+If you can’t find help or support you may contact us by email to: email@example.com

 or by telephone at